laamdomai-sudo/100Hires_project/research/youtube-transcripts/dave-gerhardt.md

 ## Summary

 In this conversation, Chris Walker and Daniel Murray dive deep into the current state of LinkedIn, TikTok, and content strategy for B2B.
-They discuss how platform dynamics have shifted—personal reach on LinkedIn plateaus after a certain point, company pages can be turned into media assets, and TikTok offers a new frontier for organic growth with its interest-based algorithm.
+They discuss how platform dynamics have shifted—personal reach on LinkedIn plateaus after a certain point, company pages can be turned into media assets.
 The core theme is that content should be treated as a long-term audience asset, not short-term promotion.

 The core arguments:
 - 👉 LinkedIn’s algorithm now penalizes high-volume posting; one great post per day outperforms multiple.